Our distresses, and sufferings are due to our defiled minds. As one purifies one’s mind, one starts experiencing Nibbāna.

 - This is also described in Paṭicca Samuppāda; see “Paṭicca Samuppāda – “Pati + ichcha” + “Sama + uppada,” and the links below that.
 Viññāna is a citta that is defiled by rāga (greed), dōsa (hatred), and mōha (ignorance).

-- After one attains Nibbāna with one citta, the cittās fall back to the “normal state,” and the person lives like a normal human (but without doing anything with greed, hate, and ignorance) until the kammic energy of the kamma seed that started the present life is exhausted.
+- After one attains Nibbāna with one citta, the cittās fall back to the “normal state,” and the person lives like an average human (but without doing anything with greed, hate, and ignorance) until the kammic energy of the kamma seed that started the present life is exhausted.

 - At death (called Parinibbāna), the mind of an Arahant does not grab (upādāna) another kamma seed (even if there may be many kamma seeds), and thus there is no further rebirth.
 The mind becomes free of a “body” that can be subjected to decay and death.
 That is Nibbāna, “complete Nivana” or “complete cooling down.”

 11. We are bound to this rebirth process due to two causes: avijjā and taṇhā.
-The first version of taṇhā is lōbha, the strong greed, which could easily turn to dōsa (strong hate) when someone else gets in the way.
+The first version of taṇhā is lōbha, the intense greed, which could quickly turn to dōsa (strong hate) when someone else gets in the way.
 Thus those two causes of avijjā and taṇhā effectively become three: lōbha, dōsa, and mōha.

 - Even though dōsa arises due to lōbha, dōsa brings about the worst vipāka: rebirth in the niraya (hell), where the suffering is optimum.
 Thus dōsa has origins in the four greed-based “sōmanassa sahagata, diṭṭhi sampayutta citta.”

 - When diṭṭhi is removed at the Sōtapanna stage, all four greed-based citta stop arising.
-Thus at that stage, lōbha and dōsa become rāga and paṭigha, which are removed successively at the Sakadāgāmi and Anāgāmi stages.
+At that stage, lōbha and dōsa become rāga and paṭigha, which are then removed successively at the Sakadāgāmi and Anāgāmi stages.
 Avijja keeps reducing at each stage of Nibbāna and is removed at the Arahant stage.

 12. When rāga, dōsa, and mōha cannot arise in the mind, that mind (and thus cittā) are devoid (suñña) of them.
 That is the purified state of a citta, or a pabhassara viññāna (consciousness devoid of defilements), i.e., paññā (wisdom).
 See “Pabhassara Citta, Radiant Mind, and Bhavaṅga.”